Skip to content

 Joe Calzaghe

-Joe Calzaghe is a former Welsh boxer who competed between 1993 and 2008.
+Former Welsh boxer Joe Calzaghe is considered the greatest British boxer of all time who competed between 1993 and 2008.

 Calzaghe could be the only boxer recently to hold world championships in two weight classes at a time.